Thom Yorke

 Thomas Edward Yorke (born 7 October 1968) is an English musician who is the singer and main songwriter of the rock band Radiohead.
-He plays guitar, bass, keyboards and other instruments, and is noted for his falsetto.
+He plays guitar, bass, keyboards and other instruments, and is noted for his wide vocal range.
 Rolling Stone described Yorke as one of the greatest and most influential singers of his generation.

 Yorke formed Radiohead with schoolmates at Abingdon School in Oxfordshire.
-They gained notice with their debut single, "Creep", and went on to achieve acclaim and sales of more than 30 million albums.
+They gained notice with their debut single, "Creep" (1992), and went on to achieve acclaim and sales of more than 30 million albums.
 Yorke's early influences included alternative rock acts such as the Pixies and R.E.M.
-With Radiohead's fourth album, Kid A (2000), Yorke moved into electronic music, influenced by artists such as Aphex Twin.
-For most of his career, he has worked with the producer Nigel Godrich and the cover artist Stanley Donwood.
+With Radiohead's fourth album, Kid A (2000), Yorke moved into electronic music, influenced by Warp artists such as Aphex Twin.
+For most of his career, he has worked with the producer Nigel Godrich.
+He designs artwork for Radiohead and his other projects with Stanley Donwood.

 Yorke's solo work comprises mainly electronic music.
 His debut solo album, The Eraser, was released in 2006.
 To perform it live, he formed a new band, Atoms for Peace, with musicians including Godrich and the Red Hot Chili Peppers bassist Flea.
 They released an album, Amok, in 2013.
 Yorke released his second solo album, Tomorrow's Modern Boxes, in 2014, followed by Anima in 2019.
 In 2021, Yorke debuted a new band, the Smile, with the Radiohead guitarist Jonny Greenwood and the drummer Tom Skinner; they have released three albums.
-Yorke has collaborated with artists including Mark Pritchard, PJ Harvey, Björk, Flying Lotus, Modeselektor and Clark, and has composed for film and theatre, including the films Suspiria (2018) and Confidenza (2024).
+Yorke has collaborated with acts including Unkle, Burial, Four Tet, Mark Pritchard, PJ Harvey, Björk, Flying Lotus, Modeselektor and Clark, and has composed for film and theatre, including the films Suspiria (2018) and Confidenza (2024).

 Yorke is an activist on behalf of environmental, trade justice and anti-war causes, and his lyrics incorporate political themes.
 He has been critical of the music industry, particularly of major labels and streaming services such as Spotify.
 With Radiohead and his solo work, he has employed alternative release platforms such as pay-what-you-want and BitTorrent.
-He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019.
+He was inducted into the Rock and Roll Hall of Fame as a member of Radiohead in 2019 and awarded an Ivor Novello fellowship in 2026.